zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 Improved Plane Mechanics.
-* Planes fly faster in a dive, and now longer come to a hard stop in mid-air when out of fuel.
+* Planes fly faster in a dive, and no longer come to a hard stop in mid-air when out of fuel.
 * The MaxAirspeed line allows setting a hard-cap for maximum flying speed, both in a dive and when flying at high throttle values.
 * Emitters can be toggled on/off depending on VTOL flight mode.
-(NOTE: Currently hover emitters are active in flight mode due to a bug)

 Misc.
 Changes.
-* New/altered HUD text lines for vehicles and planes, showing throttle, core health, fuel level, and (for planes) heading.
+* New/altered HUD text lines for vehicles and planes, showing throttle, core health, fuel level, heading, and (for planes) pitch and yaw.
-* Added a HUD text line for VTOL planes showing the current mode.
+* Added a HUD text line for VTOL planes showing the current flight mode.
-* Parts can now have descriptions entered for them.
+* Parts can now have items descriptions ingame.